henrique-rauen/Exquisite-corpse-Henrique/README.md

-# A short story created by crazy people.
+asdfasfdasdfsd# A short story created by crazy people.

 ### _Follow the rules of improv: Accept the premise and start with 'yes and'_